Kong/kubernetes-ingress-controller/docs/design.md

 Multiple instances of Kong Ingress Controller pod can be deployed.
 The Ingress Controller uses a leader election protocol and elects a leader.
-At any point, only one leader Controller pod will be configuring Kong and other follower pods will be read to take over as soon as the leader fails.
+At any point, only one leader Controller pod will be configuring Kong and other follower pods will be ready to take over as soon as the leader fails.

 ## Scaling Kong